msshahid21/election_analysis/README.md

 This script could be used to analyze any election dataset as it gets all the unique candidates and counties from the dataset without any input from the user.
 Additionally, it automatically populates the analysis text file and computer terminal to provide the results of the election.

 The following modifications can be made to make it even further usable for other elections:
 - In the event that the script is to be used for other elections, such as for school elections, or presidential elections.
 The user could be prompted to enter a column in the dataset that they would like to group by to further analyse the data.
 For example, if they wanted to group by gender to see which gender voted the most in the election.
-Giving a more general purpose analysis.

 - Additionally, this script could also be modified to give weightings to different counties in the election.
-For example, in a presidential election each State gets a certain number of seats thus giving each state a different weighting in decided the ultimate winner.
+For example, in a presidential election each State gets a certain number of seats thus giving each state a different weighting in deciding the ultimate winner.
 So the user could pass a weighting dictionary, that could be used within the script to determine the election winner not just by popular vote but by number of seats won.